pyrsmk/run/README.md

 ## Why?

-Indeed, several solutions already exist to write project tasks: Make, Rake, Grunt, Gulp, Just (from Microsoft), Just (the Go project), and a plenty others.
+Indeed, several solutions already exist to write project tasks: Make, Rake, Grunt, Gulp, Just (from Microsoft), Just (written in Rust), and a plenty others.
 But they always come with flaws and, generally, are limited in terms of flexibility: either because of a textual file format or because of the programming language (looking at you JavaScript).

 What does need a task runner?
 Concision for readability, powerfulness for writing any task you need.
 This is for these considerations that Ruby was chosen as the file format for Run.